Skip to content

 Answer: Solid carbon dioxide (CO₂) at −109.3°F (−78.5°C).

-Why it stumps people: The name is the trap.
-“Ice” says frozen water.
-Dry ice skips the liquid phase entirely at normal atmospheric pressure, going straight from solid to gas.
-That’s why it “smokes” but never puddles.
+Where the name lies: “Ice” promises frozen water.
+Dry ice skips the liquid phase entirely at normal atmospheric pressure, jumping straight from solid to gas.
+So it “smokes” but never leaves a puddle.

 22. Which noble gas actually glows in neon signs?
 (Medium)